alphagov/govuk-rfcs/rfc-039-embedded-relational-content-in-govspeak.md

 - Change content item body to be govspeak, not HTML
 - Move govspeak parsing/embedding logic (and templates) into frontend
 - Include embed data in links hash, for frontend to interpolate
+- CSS/JS for embeds lives in frontend(s?), more likely still govspeak component on static
 - pros
   - embed templates live in frontend, right separation of concerns
   - frontend has freedom in how to render embeds
   - link expansion means embed data will automatically update on change
 - cons
-  - fundemental change to our representation of content
+  - big change to our representation of content in content items
-  - introduces significant complexity into all frontends (as the new world decouples publisher from frontend, any frontend may need to render embeds)
+  - adds&nbsp;significant complexity into all frontends (as the new world decouples publisher from frontend, any frontend may need to render embeds)
   - attachments and contacts need to exist in content store for link expansion
+  - CSS/JS for embeds still lives in a separate repo (static, for components) to the template, which will be in frontend(s?)
+  - Harder for non-government users to consume the content store item via API

-### 3) Publish HTML with embed placeholders, have frontend
+### 3) Publish HTML with embed placeholders, have Frontend parse/embed

+_((please expand, based on rough notes in meeting last week))_

+- Not as extreme as **2),** govspeak is still converted to HTML by the publisher, hiding most of the complexity from FE
+- embeds are represented as [SSI style](https://en.wikipedia.org/wiki/Server_Side_Includes) includes in HTML (so transparent to 'dumb' frontend, or api client)
-- Not as extreme as&nbsp;
+- otherwise same issues as above

+### 4) A rendering service sits between content store/frontends and performs govspeak parsing/embedding

+_((please expand, based on rough notes in meeting last week - Possibly suggested by chris.patuzzo&nbsp;or&nbsp;__paul.bowsher ?))_

+- Rendering services takes govspeak. or SSI html, and expands embeds on request
+- The frontend still deals with 'dumb' HTML, example content items stay the same
+- Mix of concerns less of an issue, as embed rendering isn't in the publisher

+&nbsp;

 &nbsp;